aziib/ComfyUI-MagCache/README.md

 ### MagCache

-**We're collecting the best parameter settings from the community. 👉 **Open this [discussion issue](https://github.com/Zehong-Ma/ComfyUI-MagCache/issues/15) to contribute your configuration!**
+**We're collecting the best parameter settings from the community.
+Open this [discussion issue](https://github.com/Zehong-Ma/ComfyUI-MagCache/issues/15) to contribute your configuration!**

 To use MagCache node, simply add `MagCache` node to your workflow after `Load Diffusion Model` node or `Load LoRA` node (if you need LoRA).
 Generally, MagCache can achieve a speedup of 2x to 3x with acceptable visual quality loss.
 The following table gives the recommended magcache_thresh, retention_ratio and magcache_K ​for different models:

 <div align="center">